- Guided tour in English

 Visit Catania, Aci Castello, Acitrezza

-Catania is a really splendid Baroque city located on an extensive plain of citrus groves on the Ionian Sea at the foot of Mount Etna.
-Already a Chalcidensian colony in 729 BC, it was ruled by Syracuse during the 5th century BC and by the Romans in 263 BC.
-A period of great splendour lasted till Imperial and Byzantine domination.
-Catania was occupied on various occasions, also by the Spanish, and was seriously damaged by Etna’s terrible eruption in 1669 and the disastrous 1693 earthquake which hastened its steady decline.
+Catania is a splendid Baroque city located on an extensive plain of citrus groves on the Ionian Sea at the foot of Mount Etna.
+Already a Chalcidians colony in 729 BC, it was dominated by different tyrants and populations, with a period of great glory that went on till Imperial and Byzantine domination.

-Aci Castello is 9 km from Catania, and it’s an agricultural town at the foot of basalt rock in a wide east coast bay.
-Its interesting Castle (Norman, 11th century) built from lava stands on the top of the crag formed as a result of underwater eruption and has a particularly rare geological structure.
+Aci Castello is 9 km far from Catania, and it’s an agricultural town at the foot of basalt rock in a wide east-coast bay.
+The interesting Castle (Norman, 11th century) built from lava stands on the top of the crag formed as a result of underwater eruptions and has a particularly rare geological structure.

-11 km from Catania (2km from Aci Castello), a busy seaside resort and fishing village with a small harbour.
-Together with the attractive Lido dei Ciclopi beach, it is famous as the set of Giovanni Verga's verist novel "I Malavoglia, and Isole dei Ciclopi, beautiful basalt rocks near the shore that according to the mythology are those that the cyclops Polyphemus threw against Ulysses trying to leave the island: the largest, Isola di Aci, is the site of a biology/marine physics station belonging to Catania University.
+11 km far from Catania (2km from Aci Castello), Acitrezza is a busy seaside resort and fishing village with a small harbour.
+It’s famous as the set of Giovanni Verga's verist novel "I Malavoglia”, and for the Isole dei Ciclopi, beautiful basalt rocks near the shore that according to the mythology are those that the cyclops Polyphemus threw against Ulysses trying to leave the island: the largest, Isola di Aci, is the site of a biology/marine physics station belonging to the University of Catania.

-Do not hesitate to contact us for any particular request: we can organise guided tour in English, transport and lunch.
+Do not hesitate to contact us for any particular request: we can organise multilingual guided tour, transfer and lunch.
 It is also possible to combine the visits of several destinations.